Camp Layouts

 Creating a Layout

-• Include parcel dimensions in feet.
-Frontage (the parts of your camp that are intended for public interaction, including signs and other visual attractions) should be outlined, highlighted, or otherwise distinguished from “backstage” areas.
+5. Include parcel dimensions in feet.
+Frontage (the parts of your camp that are intended for public interactivity, including signs and other visual attractions) should be outlined, highlighted, or otherwise distinguished from private areas.

-• Use standard printer paper, 8.5 x 11-inch.
-Color is welcome, so long as the diagram is completely readable when printed in black and white — avoid dark, cluttered backgrounds.
+6. Size: Use standard printer paper, 8.5 x 11-inch.
+Color is welcome, so long as the diagram is completely readable when printed in black and whiteavoid dark, cluttered backgrounds, use large text for major labels such as your camp name and dimensions, and ensure the resolution of your layout is high enough that other text is also readable.
 (We know they’re cool, but please do not use satellite photos of previous years.)

 • Where is the camp entrance?